-June 2023
+June 2025

-This copy of the campaign spending law is provided as a reference and information source.
+This copy of the campaign finance law is provided as a reference and information source.
 It should not be construed to constitute legal advice or authority.
-Readers should consult the Hawaii Revised Statutes and other sources for a complete and legal basis of the law or seek assistance from the Commission or a licensed attorney.
-It contains all amendments enacted through the Legislature 2023 regular session effective as of June 2023.
+Readers should consult the Hawaii Revised Statutes as an official source of the law and other sources for a legal basis of the law.
+Readers should consult a licensed attorney for legal advice or can seek general assistance from Commission staff.
+This copy contains all amendments enacted through the Legislature 2025. regular session effective as of June 2025.